-A light, warm and hearty soup always is the most welcome during this cold season.
-Combine of only few ingredients, this chayote squash chicken soup will surely replenish your skin and body from all the dehydration.
+A light, warm, and hearty soup always is the most welcome during this cold season.
+Combine of only a few ingredients, this chayote squash chicken soup will surely replenish your skin and body from all the dehydration.

 For this soup, any type of meat would work.
 However for more crunch, use the rib meat or those with tendon intact, or simply boiled some skinless drum sticks.
 Also searing chicken before adding soup will help them absorb the aromatic and keep the flavor in.